overload-development-community/olmod/README.md

 - Puts a MP player in observer mode if it uses a pilot name starting with OBSERVER.
 The observer mode only works when the server and the observer client run olmod.

-- Reads `&lt;level name>-projdata.txt` / `&lt;level name>-robotdata.txt` for levels, `&lt;mission name>-projdata.txt` / `&lt;level name>-robotdata.txt` for missions, and `projdata.txt` / `robotdata.txt` in the olmod directory for testing.
+- Reads `<level name>-projdata.txt` / `<level name>-robotdata.txt` for levels, `<mission name>-projdata.txt` / `<level name>-robotdata.txt` for missions, and `projdata.txt` / `robotdata.txt` in the olmod directory for testing.
 These files can have custom projectile (weapon) and robot settings.
 You can extract the stock data from the game with the included tool `olgetdata`.
 The txt files must be in the same directory as olmod.exe.
 You can run olgetdata on linux with `mono olgetdata.exe`.
 They can either go in the olmod directory, or map makers can add them to their map .zip files.

-- Adds `frametime` non-cheat code

 - Adds a rearview option for all game modes, with an option to allow it in a multiplayer game